temanuel1/sport-suggest-mcp/README.md

 - "I want a high-scoring game" → Claude looks at pace and total points to suggest offensive shootouts
 - "Find me a competitive game" → Claude combines score, time remaining, and team quality to recommend
 - "What should I watch tonight?" → Claude reviews upcoming matchups and suggests the best ones
+- "Which game has the best players?" → Claude checks **current rosters** to find star-studded matchups

 ### Real Conversational Examples